kouchy/artifact_energy-aware_scheduling_strategies/README.md

 cmake .. -G"Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_FLAGS="-Wall -funroll-loops -march=native" -DSPU_LINK_HWLOC=ON -DDVBS2_LINK_UHD=OFF
 make -j16
 ```
-And, this artifact has been unzipped and copied inside the cloned `dvbs2`
+And, this artifact has been unzipped and copied inside the previously cloned
-folder like as follow:
+`dvbs2` folder like as follow:
 ```bash
 cp -r artifact_energy-aware_scheduling_strategies $SOMEWHERE/dvbs2/
 ```

-### 4.2 Generating DVB-S2 Tx Input IQs
+### 4.2 Generating DVB-S2 Rx Input IQs

-To re-run the experiments, the `out_tx.bin` file will be missing.
-It has not
+To re-run the experiments, the `out_tx.bin` file is missing.
+It has not been
-been added to this repository as it is an heavy binary file containing IQ
+added to this repository as it is an heavy binary file containing IQ samples
-samples (500 MB to 1 GB).
-To regenerate this file, one may run the following
+(500 MB to 1 GB).
+To regenerate this file, one may run the following command:
-command:
 ```bash
 ./bin/dvbs2_tx --sim-stats --rad-type USER_BIN --rad-tx-file-path out_tx.bin -F 8 --src-type USER --src-path ../conf/src/K_14232.src --mod-cod QPSK-S_8/9 --tx-time-limit 1000
 ```